A 2-year-old child draws with colored pencils in an album and screams.

 What’s on the other side of the window?
 Are you looking out the window to the outside or inside a building? and more importantly, what would you like to see through the window?
 This activity is oriented to allow the child to express their desires but also their fears or issues that cause distress.

-What Are You Thinking Creative Worksheet - LittleBigArtists
+What Are You Thinking - Printable Worksheet with Creative Drawing Activity

 What are You Thinking?